St. Paul, Minnesota Population 2019

 St. Paul Population Statistics

 The latest data from the U.S. Census Bureau shows that the city of St. Paul has a population of over 304,000 residents.
 The area of the city is over 56 square miles, and it has a population density of 5,818 people per square mile.
 It is the second most populous in Minnesota and the 64th most populous in the United States.

-The city of St. Paul has a population that is primarily white, with this race making up over 60% of the total population.
-Over 15% of residents are black, 15% are Asian, and 9.6% are Hispanic or Latino.
 The largest age group if 25 to 44, which makes up nearly 30% of the total population.
 Over one-quarter of residents are under the age of 18, while just 9% are at least 65 years old.
 There are more female residents than males, with women making up 51.1% of the population.
-Most of the residents that follow a religion are Christian, but it also has populations of Hindus, Buddhists, Muslims and Wiccans.
+Most of the residents that follow a religion are Christian, but it also has communities of Hindus, Buddhists, Muslims, and Wiccans.
 Over 82% of residents work in the private sector.